IgniteUI/help-topics/topics/02_Controls/igScheduler/00_igScheduler_Overview.md

 Shows hour-based view of the selected day, the hours are listed vertically going from top to bottom.
 This view contains time-slot segments with same length and different height based on the time range of the appointment.

-The following screenshot shown the Day View along with its visual elements:

-The following screenshot shown the Day View along with its visual elements:
+The following screenshot shows the Day View along with its visual elements:

 1. Navigation Header